jgoerzen/xbnet/doc/xbnet.1.md

 larger packet size; for instance, in /etc/ax25/axports, thange the packet length of 70 to 1024.
-This will now cause the **--maxpacketsize** option to take precedence and fragment the TCP/IP packets for transmission over LoRa; they will, of course, be reassembled on the other end.
+This will now cause the **--maxpacketsize** option to take precedence and fragment the TCP/IP packets for transmission over XBee; they will, of course, be reassembled on the other end.
 Setting **--txslot 2000** or a similar value will also be helpful in causing TCP ACKs to reach the remote end quicker, hopefully before timeouts expire.  **--pack** may also